simonandz/final_fpga_accelerator/README.md

 # AI Accelerator for Systolic Matricies and Activation Functions

 This module implements a systolic processing engine that operates on four 3×3 matrices in parallel using Q8.24 fixed-point arithmetic.
-It incorporates a simple UART interface to receive data and—if desired—transmit computed results.
+It incorporates a simple UART interface to receive data and transmit computed results.
 The module supports several operations, selectable via opcodes.

 ---